sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/email_deliverability_101.md

 **"Tell recipients how to opt out of receiving future email from you."**

-All email providers look for an Unsubscribe method (or links) in all emails.
-Even though it may not make sense for transactional mail, it can make the difference in messages arriving in the inbox or the Spam folder.
-[Subscription Tracking](http://sendgrid.com/docs/Apps/subscription_tracking.html) automatically inserts an Unsubscribe link into all your mails and maintains the Unsubscribe list.
-Subscription Tracking is available for all account levels except [Legacy Lite]({{root_url}}/Classroom/Basics/Billing/legacy_lite_plan.html).
+All email providers look for an unsubscribe method (or links) in all emails.
+Even though it may not make sense for transactional mail, it can make the difference in messages arriving in the inbox or the spam folder.
+[Subscription tracking](http://sendgrid.com/docs/Apps/subscription_tracking.html) automatically inserts an unsubscribe link into all your emails and maintains the Unsubscribe list.
+Subscription tracking is available for all account levels except [Legacy Lite]({{root_url}}/Classroom/Basics/Billing/legacy_lite_plan.html).

-Think of it this way: would you rather a recipient politely decline future emails from you, or mark your messages as Spam because they have no other option?
+Think of it this way: would you rather a recipient politely decline future emails from you, or mark your messages as spam because they have no other option?

 {% anchor h3 %}
 Who are you?
 {% endanchor %}

 Maximum company visibility helps as well.
-Placing your company name in the Subject line of your emails and including your physical mailing address and phone number in your email footers helps mail providers recognize you as a legitimate company and sender of email.
+Placing your company name in the subject line of your emails and including your physical mailing address and phone number in your email footers helps mail providers recognize you as a legitimate company and sender of email.
 This also helps your recipients know that this message is indeed from you!

 We've all ignored phone calls from numbers we don't recognize, the same goes for email!